Tiny House Taxes

 Sales tax obligations when purchasing a tiny house vary dramatically by state classification and local laws.
 Understanding your state's treatment helps you budget for this one-time cost, which can add $2,000-8,000 to your purchase price.

 When purchasing from out of state, understand both the seller's state sales tax and your home state's use tax provisions.
-Many states require use tax on items purchased elsewhere if you didn't pay equivalent sales tax.
-Use tax rates typically match the state sales tax rate.
-Calculate your total purchase cost including sales tax when using our cost calculator to understand your true budget requirements.
+Calculate your total purchase cost including sales tax when using our cost calculator.

 Tax Credits and Benefits